-- (a) issues to the public copies of a work of any of those descriptions in or on which there is a false attribution; - (b) exhibits in public an artistic work or a copy of an artistic work in or on which there is a false attribution. - (2) The right is also infringed by a person who - (a) in the case of a literary, dramatic or musical work, performs the work in public, broadcasts it or includes it in a cable programme service as being the work of a person; - (b) in the case of a film, shows it in public, broadcasts it or includes it in a cable programme service as being directed by a person, knowing or having reason to believe that the attribution is false.
+- 64 - (a) issues to the public copies of a work of any of those descriptions in or on which there is a false attribution; or - (b) exhibits in public an artistic work or a copy of an artistic work in or on which there is a false attribution. - (2) The right is also infringed by a person who - - (a) in the case of a literary, dramatic or musical work, performs the work in public, broadcasts it or includes it in a cable programme service as being the work of a person; or - (b) in the case of a film, shows it in public, broadcasts it or includes it in a cable programme service as being directed by a person, knowing or having reason to believe that the attribution is false.

-- (3) The right is also infringed by any person who issues to the public or displays in public any material containing a false attribution in connection with any act referred to in subsection (1) or (2). - (4) The right is also infringed by a person who, in the course of a business - (a) possesses or deals with a copy of a work referred to in subsection (1) in or on which there is a false attribution; or - (b) in the case of an artistic work, possesses or deals with the work itself when there is a false attribution in or on it, knowing or having reason to believe that there is an attribution and that it is false. - (5) In the case of an artistic work, the right is also infringed by a person who in the course of a business - (a) deals with a work which has been altered after the author parted with possession of it as being the unaltered work of the author; or - (b) deals with a copy of such a work as being a copy of the unaltered work of the author, knowing or having reason to believe that such is not the case.
+- (3) The right is also infringed by any person who issues to the public or displays in public any material containing a false attribution in connection with any act referred to in subsection (1) or (2). - (4) The right is also infringed by a person who, in the course of a business - - (a) possesses or deals with a copy of a work referred to in subsection (1) in or on which there is a false attribution; or - (b) in the case of an artistic work, possesses or deals with the work itself when there is a false attribution in or on it, knowing or having reason to believe that there is an attribution and that it is false.

+(5) In the case of an artistic work, the right is also infringed by a person who in the course of a business - knowing or having reason to believe that such is not the case.